Oct./Nov., 2019: updated OSM/OAM base maps, and a bit more ... (Rel. 2019-2.2)

 [Full resolution overview page]

-Also, the maps are NO vector maps still, as those cause massive performance issues at low zoom levels.
-The overview maps as raster maps are way faster here - vector maps have their uniq strengths for high level of detail in higher zoom levels.
+These maps are NO vector maps still, as those cause massive performance issues at low zoom levels.
+The overview maps as raster maps are way faster here - vector maps have their unique strengths for high level of detail in higher zoom levels.
 However, now only ONE map format, MBTiles, is offered, which can be used by all major geo apps.

 As usual for OAM, buttons for fast install in Orux and Locus are provided.
 Both apps are able to integrate world maps, using very different mechanisms, however.
 Pls. see the resp. help in the apps.